MarneeDear/learning-elm/blog/youcantstopthesignal.md

 # Thoughts

 I love silvrbak.com but using IPFS to host my blog would be a pretty cool way to keep control over my content and share it.
-I think I will try to put my blog out on IPFS and silvrback and steemit.
+I think I will try to put my blog out on IPFS, and Silvrback, and Steemit.

-For more examples of how to use IPFS see [this github](https://github.com/ipfs/js-ipfs/tree/master/examples).
+For more examples of how to use IPFS see [this Github](https://github.com/ipfs/js-ipfs/tree/master/examples).
 There is a lot we can do with IPFS in the browser using the Javascript libraries.

 To see a more indepth example of using Elm see the code in my [github repo](https://github.com/MarneeDear/learning-elm) under `json-remote-data`.
 My husband contributed that code and you can see it in action on IPFS [here](https://ipfs.io/ipfs/QmR2FQ9op5FZnrZP4uwGAiK8fVMU37bQ16U19L365wqNnG).